Aeroluna/LunaCoopMod/README.md

 - Increased visual scale of Hunter Killers by 20%

-When Hunter Killers were given the webby skin, their scale was accidently reset to the normal Hydralisk scale.
+When Hunter Killers were given the webby skin, their scale was accidentally reset to the normal Hydralisk scale.

 - Added wireframe and group icon to Zagara.